-A list's complaints, bounces, and unsubscribes represent not only how satisfied your subscribers are with receiving your emails, but also how they feel about your entire email marketing strategy.
+The rate of complaints, bounces, and unsubscribes represents not only how satisfied your subscribers are with receiving your emails, but also how they feel about your entire email marketing strategy.

 A person unsubscribes from a list when they no longer find the emails relevant, and they're likely to flag the emails as spam if they continue to receive them after unsubscribing.
 If a list is regularly sent engaging and timely content, the unsubscribe rate should be close to zero.

 A hard bounce happens when an email address no longer exists or might have never existed.
 These situations can have dramatic consequences for the receipt of your emails.
 You can help avoid hard bounces by sending a subscription confirmation email.

 An email address will be automatically removed from your list if a hard bounce occurs.

 A “soft” bounce

 A soft bounce occurs when the email address is currently unavailable due to a temporary problem.

 An email address will automatically be removed from your list if four soft bounces occur.
 These emails are therefore removed in order to avoid spam complaints.

 Total bounces / Total number of people you sent your email to

 The hard bounce rate should be no more than 1%.